openshift/angular-key-value-editor/README.md

 ## Basic usage:

-Add the `key-value-editor` in html and provide it some data:
+Add the `key-value-editor` in html and provide it some data via the entries attribute:

 ```html
 <!-- hard coded -->